Many or all companies we feature compensate us. Compensation and editorial

 Personal loans vs. home equity loans

 Home equity loans are another popular option for debt consolidation and home improvement.
 These loans are secured using your home as collateral.
-As a result, they typically offer lower interest rates and longer repayment terms.
+As a result, they may offer lower interest rates and longer repayment terms.

-Also, if you use your home equity loan funds to buy, build, or substantially improve the home you’re using as collateral, you may be able to deduct the interest you pay on the loan on your tax return.
+Also, if you use your home equity loan funds to buy, build, or substantially improve the home you’re using as collateral, you might be able to deduct the interest you pay on the loan on your tax return.

 Home equity loans can also charge closing costs that range from 2% to 5% of the loan amount.
 And if you default on payments, the lender could foreclose on your home.